Zelle Scams on Facebook Marketplace: How To Recognize and Avoid Them

-Those who sell on Facebook Marketplace should be aware of a scam alert recently issued by the Better Business Bureau.
-The alert warns of Zelle scams on Facebook Marketplace in which a fraudulent buyer attempts to buy a big-ticket item using Zelle, the popular peer-to-peer lending app, to make payment.
+Those who sell on Facebook Marketplace should be aware of a scam alert issued by the Better Business Bureau.
+The alert warns of Zelle scams on Facebook Marketplace in which a fraudulent buyer attempts to buy a big-ticket item using Zelle, the popular peer-to-peer payment app, to make payment.

 Zelle Scams on Facebook Marketplace

 Some are referring to this scam as the Zelle business account scam.
 Here is how it works.

 The Zelle app allows users to send money between banks, typically in minutes.
 All that is needed to send money with the app is the receiver’s email address or phone number.
 Fraudsters are using a seller’s email address to set up this scam.